retentioneering/retentioneering-tools/docs/source/clustering.rst

 Interestingly, non-converted users who interacted with product 2 (from cluster 2) are more likely visit cart (35% of users) before they are lost, than lost users who interacted with product 1 (20% of users from cluster 7).
-This effect was difficult to notice when we compared cluster 2 and 7 without weight_col='client_id' normalization.
+This effect was difficult to notice when we compared cluster 2 and 7 without weight_col='user_id' normalization.

 If there are some events of particular importance which you always want to include in comparison (regardless of selected top_n parameter) you can pass those